-Spark has an integrated company-wide compliance framework.
-A Code of Ethics (which applies to all employees) and a Directors' Code of Ethics together set out the standards by which Spark people are expected to conduct themselves.
+Spark has an integrated Company-wide compliance framework.
+A Code of Ethics (which applies to all employees) and a Directors' Code of Ethics, together set out the standards by which Spark people are expected to conduct themselves.

 The Codes provide guidance on decisionmaking and set out to instill a culture of acting lawfully, ethically and responsibly.
-The Code of Ethics contains links to Spark's core policies and details Spark's values, expected behaviours and sets out Spark's approach to conflicts of interests, bribery and corruption, gifts and hospitality, confidentiality, use of assets and information and compliance with laws.
-The Codes also set out Spark's compliance escalation procedures that are designed to be used to report breaches of Spark's legal obligations, the Codes themselves and other Spark policies, either through the Honesty Box a confidential whistle-blowing portal - or other avenues.
+The Code of Ethics contains links to Spark's core policies and details Spark's values, expected behaviours and sets out Spark's approach to conflicts of interest, bribery and corruption, gifts and hospitality, confidentiality, use of assets and information and compliance with laws.
+The Codes also set out Spark's compliance escalation procedures that are designed to be used to report breaches of Spark's legal obligations, the Codes themselves and other Spark policies, either through the Honesty Box confidential whistle-blowing portal or other avenues.

-Online training during the induction process for new staff and as part of Spark's continuous education programme, emails and intranet articles are used to educate all staff about the Code of Ethics and training on the Directors' Code of Ethics is coordinated by the Company Secretary.
+Online training modules during the induction process for new joiners and as part of Spark's continuous education programme, are used to educate all staff about the Code of Ethics and how to apply it.
+We reinforce this training through regular one-on-one sessions and broader internal communication (emails and intranet articles) across the business.
+Training on the Directors' Code of Ethics is coordinated by the Company Secretary.

-Copies of the Code of Ethics and the Directors' Code of Ethics can be found at: www.sparknz.co.nz/about/governance.
+Copies of the Code of Ethics and the Directors' Code of Ethics can be found at: www.sparknz.co.nz/about/governance